mateiripeanu/mp5-f16/README.md

 + multithreading and the client-server pattern;
 + query parsing and execution.

 In addition to these aspects, the problem also touches upon rudimentary methods for statistical inference and learning.

+We strongly encourage you to complete lab11 and lab12 before starting with this machine problem.

 ### Background